-At the IHRA drag races I attended last month, I photographed several dogs who were accompanying their owners to the races.
+At the IHRA drag races I attended, I photographed several dogs who were accompanying their owners to the races.

 What if I take my dog to a race someday?
-Are there doggie earplugs or something that we should consider?
+Are there dog earplugs or something that we should consider?

 Our Dogs At Drag Races